 - independently walk to the toilet

 - systematically increase the length of time the child is sitting on the toilet

 Remember to reinforce each successful approximation of the skill!

-Get Parents on Board for Toilet Training
+Get Parents on Board

 Once you’ve determined that the child is ready, speak with the parents and get them on board.
 Some parents find it overwhelming because they feel pressured to continue the toilet training at home as well.
 We usually recommend that they leave the training to us until the child has reached a certain level of success.
 When the child can stay dry for 30-45 minutes at a time AND can initiate, then the skill is ready to generalize to the parents and other environments.